Change Orders: Stop Leaving Money on the Table

 As mentioned above, a lot of work goes on before a change order is even written, like sourcing product options, speaking with vendors and trades, pricing out the work, and adjusting the schedule to accommodate those changes.

-Being a compassionate "good human" is natural when working with clients who are spending their life savings on their construction projects.
+Being a compassionate "good human" is natural when working with clients who are spending their life savings on their construction project.
 But this line of thinking can stop us from properly compensating ourselves and our businesses by not charging a markup on extra work or requested changes.

 And most importantly, follow through and charge it!